.

 • Objective: Develop and integrate all necessary interfaces between the lab information system and other laboratory software systems.

-• Work with lab vendors to develop an Electronic Health Record (EHR) interface with the LIS system to exchange orders, results, and patient demographics.
+• Work with lab vendors to develop an electronic health record (EHR) interface with the LIS system to exchange orders, results, and patient demographics.
 Use HL7 or other relevant protocols for data exchange.

 • Interface each laboratory instrument with the LIS system to automate test orders and results capture.
 Use ASTM, HL7, or other relevant protocols for data exchange.